 Stop by the new Kirkland Arts Center for demos, kids' activities, figure drawing, a pottery competition, and more family-friendly activities.

-(Kirkland, free) - Northwest Fine Arts Competition
+44. Northwest Fine Arts Competition Past Event List

 Forty-six artworks by 27 artists were chosen for this juried competition.
 Check out the winners, including Jurors' Choice awardee Kelly Johnston, and enjoy music by the Phinney Ridge Youth Orchestra.